deculler/gotut/README.md

 the process of building Go applications uses a set of file system conventions and the `go` utility.
 To run this example, `cd` to the `cmdln` directory and `go run main.go`.
 Or you can build the executable with `go build`.
-Notice that it is `./cmdln` in the current directory - taking its name from the source directory, not the main file.
+Notice that it builds `./cmdln` in the current directory - taking its name from the source directory, not the main file.

 ### Packages